top of page

 Intro

 This project is part of my master's thesis in urban planning and design.
 In this project, I used stakeholder group meetings, designing surveys with Maptionnaire, and interviews to engage young people in the process of designing their built environment.
 In Iran, the involvement of youth in designing their communities is not very common.
-The main challenges I faced, in the top-down system of planning in Iran, were asking the schools' agreement to let students participate in the project, teaching young people about spatial studies, and making them believe that their voice matters.
+The main challenges I faced, in the top-down system of planning in Iran, were asking the schools' agreement to let students participate in the project, teaching young people about spatial concepts, and making them believe that their voice matters.
 A short report of the project was featured on in Designing with Children website.

 Year: 2014